ml-struct-bio/CryoBench/metrics/fsc/README.md

 ```bash
 $ export CHIMERAX_PATH="/myhome/software/chimerax-1.6.1/bin/ChimeraX"
 ```
+This variable has to be re-defined every time the environment is loaded unless it is e.g. saved in your `.bashrc` file.

 Create an environment for running cryoDRGN models.
 Here we specify a recent version to use for producing reconstruction output: